 In addition, to the extent permitted by applicable law, PayPal is not liable, and you agree not to hold PayPal responsible, for any damages or losses (including, but not limited to, loss of money, goodwill, or reputation, profits, or other intangible losses or any special, indirect, or consequential damages) resulting directly or indirectly from:

-- a suspension or other action taken with respect to your PayPal account; and/or
+- A suspension or other action taken with respect to your PayPal account.

 The PayPal services are provided “as-is” and without any representation or warranty, whether express, implied or statutory.
 PayPal specifically disclaims any implied warranties of:

 PayPal does not have any control over the products or services provided by sellers who accept PayPal as a payment method, and PayPal cannot ensure that a buyer or a seller you are dealing with will actually complete the transaction or is authorized to do so.